learn-co-students/using-to-json-ruby-v-000/README.md

 nothing more.
 So how do we get rid of that stuff?

-It turns out `to_json` gives us ways to exclude data as well, using the `only` option, similar to how we'd specify certain routes for a resoure.
+It turns out `to_json` gives us ways to exclude data as well, using the `only` option, similar to how we'd specify certain routes for a resource.

 ```ruby
 # posts_controller.rb